We offer an environment that supports every child's natural curiosity to learn through hands-on, play-based exploration.

 The Children's Museum of History, Natural History & Science dba "Utica Children’s Museum" is housed in a beautiful historic building located in the heart of Utica’s downtown Bagg’s Square district.
 The Museum currently offers approximately 60 exhibits and experiences throughout four floors of play space and is in the process of being transformed into a hands-on, interactive destination that will impact more than 100,000 visitors over the next five years.

-by Jessica B. from Utica, NY
+by Jessica B. from NEW YORK MILLS, NY

 (Administrator for this Organization)(2016-10-23 13:53:03.0)

 The Utica Children's Museum is an interesting place to volunteer because there are always different jobs to be done, things are always changing.
 It's nice to see different families come to explore the Museum.
 One day you could be assisting a field trip, another day you could be painting a wall.
 When you give back to the community here, in a lot a ways you get back too, with experiences with children that visit that make coming back again worthwhile.